How to Maximise Your Annual Leave in 2025

 Too many places to travel, too little leave?
 If you’re already scanning the 2025 calendar, dreaming of sunny getaways or indulgent long weekends in the city, you’re certainly not the only one.
 Here’s the best part with some strategic planning, you can combine weekends, days off and Australia’s generous public holiday schedule to double your time away from work.
 Early planning also gives you the perfect excuse to rally your friends and family, ensuring everyone can join you for unforgettable holiday adventures without blowing the leave balance.

-There are a total of seven national public holidays in Australia that fall on a weekday during 2025:
+There are seven weekday national public holidays in Australia during 2025:

-Nationally, the best options for extended leave revolve around the following periods:
+Nationally, the best options for extended leave are around the following periods:

 Time off work includes weekends before and after your leave dates.